Published Survey

 Interview Format: Individual applicants with two or more interviewers

 Does the institution offer an online interview option?
-Yes
+Yes, but only on a case-by-case basis

 Link to institutional webpage for more detailed description: https://pharmacy.olemiss.edu/professional/